Extraordinary Faith, Everyday Obedience

 Unforgettable faith.

-But here's what we discovered through a year in Exile & Return: faith wasn't only forged in the dramatic moments.
-It was also shaped in the quiet ones — in the daily choice to open God's Word, to pray, to obey even when the outcome was uncertain.
+But here is what we discovered through a year in Exile & Return: Courage is not only forged in the dramatic moments.
+It is also shaped in the quiet ones—in the daily choice to open God's Word, to pray, and to obey even when the outcome was uncertain.

 These men and women were human.
 They were flawed.
 They faced fear, doubt, and opposition.
 And yet God heard them, rescued them, and worked through them.

-But even in their faithfulness, the heroes of Exile & Return still couldn't solve their deepest problem.
+But even in their faithfulness, the heroes of Exile & Return still could not solve their deepest problem.
 And neither can we.
 Like us, they needed a Savior.

 Our study closes with a breathtaking promise from Malachi 4:2: “But for you who revere my name, the sun of righteousness will rise with healing in its rays.
 And you will go out and frolic like well-fed calves.”